 6. Work on a niche and use Instagram to bolster your community

-If you focus on a niche that has a highly engaged following it is more likely to be successful. @afterpay obsession is one of those affiliates.
-It is for people who want to shop at stores that offer Afterpay.
-If a brand has any great promotions, they will let their users know so they can grab the bargain and pay in installments.
+If you focus on a niche that has a highly engaged following it is more likely to be successful. @shopbackau is one of those affiliates.
+It is for people who want to shop the best deals and get cashback on all their spending.
+If a brand has any great promotions, they will let their users know so they can grab the bargain, nab the products and accumulate cashback.
 They have a very active Facebook page but they use their Instagram page to highlight products, but also to encourage brands to work with them.

 7. Create a blog post that works alongside your Instagram post